 Can I copy printed material (for example, books and journals)?

 You may copy a fair amount of copyright printed material for the purposes of non-commercial research or private copying.
-A fair amount is restricted to whichever is the greater of:

 Can I download and/or print from the Internet?

 The Copyright, Designs and Patents Act 1988 does allow students to make a single copy of a reasonable proportion of literary, dramatic, musical and artistic works for the purposes of research or private study.
 Although this concept was initially developed with print materials in mind, it is a useful rule of thumb to apply the fair amount outlined above when copying electronic materials which are not otherwise governed by any specific licences.

 You must not download music from the web unless the website permits it.
 You must not participate in file sharing.
 Both are breaches of copyright and could have serious consequences for you and UCA.